 Creating LVM logical volumes is a simple procedure that can be performed by using a few different commands.
 If you understand the way an LVM environment is organized, creating logical volumes from the command line is not difficult.
 The bottom layer of the LVM setup is the layer of the physical volumes (pv).
 These include complete hard disks, or partitions that were created with the partition type 0x8e.
 Based on the physical volumes, a volume (vg) group is created.
 From there, one or more logical volumes (lv) are created.
+Figure 4-2 shows how all components in an LVM setup relate to each other.
 To work with LVM, the lvm-binaries package must be installed, so run apt-get install lvm-binaries before you start.